salopst/salopst.github.io/content/posts/2021-08-31-transcribing-harry.md

 description: "A quick look at Italian; actually some transcription."
 categories:
 - Language
+tags:
 - Italian
-tags:
-- italian
-- language
+- literature
-- hugo
+- Hugo
 ---